Creative Commons License 2024 Volume 11 Issue 2

 Nanotechnology consists of four broad fields Nano medicine, nanomaterials, Nano measurement, and nanoparticle.
 The word "Nano" is taken from the Greek word meaning "small" and it is technically equivalent to a size of 9-10.
 In practice, nanoparticles used in nanotechnology have dimensions between 0.1 and 100 nm.
 Nanoparticles can be obtained either by shrinking large particles (Top-down) or by manipulating individual atoms and molecules to produce Nanoparticles and structures (Bottom-up) [1, 3, 4].

-Some of the uses of nanotechnology include the biological restoration of the polluted environment, the release and controlled release of deodorants, antimicrobial substances, and antifungal substances on fabrics and fibers, aerospace, industrial, military, sanitary, medical and He pointed out medicine [5, 6].
+Some of the uses of nanotechnology include the biological restoration of the polluted environment, the release and controlled release of deodorants, antimicrobial substances, and antifungal substances on fabrics and fibers, aerospace, industrial, military, sanitary, medical, and pointed medicine [5, 6].
 Nanomaterials are usually made during chemical processes.
 Determining the structure of nanoparticles made with the help of AFM (Atomic Force Microscope) and STM (Scanning Tunneling Microscope) is done, and due to the importance of STM in nanotechnology, the Nobel Prize was awarded to two inventors, Ann Binning and Rohrer, in 1986.
 In the body of living organisms, nanomaterials play a central role in the durability and survival of life.
 All the activities and interactions in the cells and tissues of living organisms are dependent on materials such as proteins and nucleic acids that have a Nanostructure [5, 7].

 Nanoparticles inside the body of insects can be used as free Nanotechnology; in the same way, insects take advantage of the ferromagnetic nanoparticles, which act as receivers of Geomagnetic, in their lives.
 Especially insects use this property in orientation finding nests and feeding, and it plays an essential role in the life of social insects.
 Especially, these Nanoparticles are seen more in the eyes, head, and antennae.
 Unfortunately, the types of Nanoparticles that exist in the body of living organisms with free technology are not sufficiently exploited [1, 8, 9].